oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/README.md

 # GNSS-REFLECTOMETRY-PROCESSING

 The main goal of the project is to process reflected GNSS signals to obtain Earth measurements.
 This program is using the GPU to accelerate the computation time.
-For a input signal os a GNSS reflected signal makes the cross-correlation and gives as output all the information of the peak of correlation.
+For a input signal of a GNSS reflected signal makes the cross-correlation and gives as output all the information of the peak of correlation.

 All the contents were developed for the [Passive Remote Sensing Laboratory (RSLab)](http://www.tsc.upc.edu/rslab/Passive%20Remote%20Sensing/welcome) of the [Universitat Politècnica de Catalunya (UPC)](http://www.upc.edu/?set_language=en).